googleapis/google-cloud-java/google-cloud-testing/storage-benchwrapper/README.md

 ## Debugging HTTP requests

-To debug HTTP requests, place a `logging.properties` at `google-cloud-testing/storage-benchwrapper/logging.properties` with the following contents:
+To debug HTTP requests, create `google-cloud-testing/storage-benchwrapper/logging.properties` with the following contents:

 ```
 # Properties file which configures the operation of the JDK logging facility.